codatio/codat-docs/docs/using-the-api/custom-data.md

 GET /companies/{companyId}/connections/{connectionId}/data/custom/{customDataIdentifier}?page=1
 ```

-To view the pull history for your custom data types, use the following endpoints.
+To view the read history for your custom data types, use the following endpoints.
 In the response, `dataType` property will reflect the custom data type as `custom/{customDataIdentifier}`:

-- [List pull operations](/platform-api#/operations/list-pull-operations) to view the company's pull history for all of its data types
+- [List pull operations](/platform-api#/operations/list-pull-operations) to view the company's read history for all of its data types
-- [Get pull operation](/platform-api#/operations/get-pull-operation) to view information about a single specific dataset.
+- [Get pull operation](/platform-api#/operations/get-pull-operation) to view information about a single specific dataset

 ## 💡 Tips and traps